 By default, wc takes its input from STDIN.
 The default output counts number of bytes, number of words and number of lines.

 2 2 12

 To provide input from STDIN, we just invoke wc command with no option or argument.
-When we are done inputing, we enter ctrl+d to provide end of file mark.
+When we are done inputting, we enter ctrl+d to provide end of file mark.
 This output says that the input has 2 lines, two words and 12 bytes.
 Now if your counting of characters is different from the output, then remember to include hidden characters like newline character.
-Lets see another example:
+Let's see another example:

 This is demonstration of wc command.

 2 8 47